softwareconstruction240/softwareconstruction/instruction/db-model/db-model.md

 | 81      | Juan      | 93    | Fido    |
 | 82      | Bud       | 77    | Chip    |

-Data views are usually only created temporarily so that an application can create the data aggregations necessary to facilitate the functionality of the application.
+Data views are usually only created temporarily so that an application can use the aggregated data to facilitate the functionality of the application.
 That means they are created in memory and then thrown away once the application is done with them.

 ## Working with Relational Data